Muhammad Dabiruddin Joardar

-Muhammad Dabiruddin Joardar is a politician of Jhenaidah District of Bangladesh and former member of Parliament for Jhenaidah-1 constituency in 1988.
+Muhammad Dabiruddin Joardar is a politician of Jhenaidah District of Bangladesh and former member of parliament for the Jhenaidah-1 constituency in 1988.

 Career

 Joardar was elected to parliament from Jhenaidah-1 constituency in as an independent candidate in 1988 Bangladeshi general election.
 He was defeated from Jhenaidah-1 constituency as an independent candidate in the fifth parliamentary elections of 1991.